sergif-github/Python-Course/README.md

 We welcome contributions to this Python course repository.
 If you find any issues, have suggestions for improvements, or want to add new content, please feel free to open an issue.
 Your contributions will help make this course even better for future learners.

-Support me to create more educational materials
+Support me to create more educational materials!

-Author: Sergi Felip Ribas

 <p align="center">
     <a href="https://paypal.me/sergifelipribas"><img src="./Images/paypal_lg.png" alt="Paypal Logo" style="width:10%; margin-right: 20px;"></a>